ErlandArchives/Ballsdex-leaderboard-pack-v3/README.md

 # Ballsdex-leaderboard-pack-v3
+This is my first package for ballsdex v3, so its pretty small.
+Its pretty handy tho :3
+## Installation

-1. Put this into extra.toml in config
+1. Put this into `config/extra.toml`
    ```toml
    [[ballsdex.packages]]
    location = "git+https://github.com/ErlandArchives/Ballsdex-leaderboard-pack-v3.git"